Zero-Temperature Phases of the 2D Hubbard-Holstein Model: A Non-Gaussian Exact Diagonalization Study: Equilibrium Properties of the Hubbard-Holstein Model

+Thus, the 2D HH model provides a good platform to demonstrate the capability of the new NGSED method, due to both its known physical properties in the $u=0$ and $\lambda=0$ limits, and important open questions regarding the phase diagram, especially the existence and nature of intermediate phases, which have been challenging to address by the methods in previous studies.
 With the NGSED approach, we push the ED calculation to a relatively large cluster -- a $4\times4$ system, where vital high-symmetry momenta are included.
 Although the phonon part of the wavefunction is variational, we minimize bias by treating the electronic part as a full many-body wavefunction.
 We benchmark the method by comparing with DQMC in a parameter regime where the fermion-sign problem is absent.
-We use the parallel Arnoldi method\cite{lehoucq1998arpack} to determine the ground state wavefunction and the Runge-Kutta Dormand-Prince 5 method to solve the imaginary time evolution.
+We use the parallel Arnoldi method\,\cite{lehoucq1998arpack} to determine the ground state wavefunction and the Runge-Kutta Dormand-Prince 5 method to solve the imaginary time evolution.
 In the following subsections, we first benchmark the NGSED method in the Holstein model with only e-ph interaction.
 Then we discuss the ground-state properties of the half-filled Hubbard-Holstein model at a fixed phonon frequency.
 We conclude by briefly examining the impact of phonon frequency and carrier doping in this system.